fourstix/Elfos-utils/README.md

 Other documentation
 -------------------
 The Elf-Emulation.com website was a great source of Elf/OS documentation maintained by Mike Riley.
 There is a zip file archive of this website available here in the docs subfolder.
 One can unzip this archive locally and access the documentation, binaries and other information using a web browser to view the files.
 The main homepage is the file index.html and all other files and sections are available through that homepage.

+The stdlib5.doc file provides a list of routines in the Elf/OS version 5 standard library.

 Repository Contents
 -------------------